vincentrunge/vincentrunge.github.io/About.md

 - Ruben MARTOS, Postdoc LaMME
 - Anica KOSTIC, London School of Economics

-**1. Topology for data analysis**.
-Homology groups and Simplicial complexes
-(15 May.
-2pm – 4pm)

-**2. TDA toolbox**.
-Euler Curve, Persistance diagram, bar codes
-(22 May.
-2pm – 4pm)

-**3. Theoretical fundaments of TDA**.
-Convergence and stability
-(29 May.
-2pm – 4pm)

-**4. TDA applications to statistics and machine learning**.
-(5 June.
-2pm – 4pm)

-**5. Computational challenges in TDA**.
-(12 June.
-2pm – 4pm)

-**6. Research seminar (TBA)**.
-(19 June.
-2pm – 4pm)
+Programm in PDF here

 **Bibliography:**

-Computational topology: an introduction.
-Edelsbrunner Herbert and Harer John L American Mathematical Society.
-2022
+1. Bobrowski Omer and Skraba Primoz.
+A universal null-distribution for topological data analysis.
+Scientific Reports, 13, 12274 (2023).

+2. Chazal, Frédéric and Michel Bertrand.
 An introduction to topological data analysis: fundamental and practical aspects for data scientists.
-Chazal, Frédéric and Michel Bertrand
-Frontiers in artificial intelligence.
-2021
+Frontiers in artificial intelligence, 4 (2021).

+3. Edelsbrunner Herbert and Harer John L. Computational topology: An introduction.
+American Mathematical Society (2010).

+4. Hacquard Olympio and Lebovici Vadim.
 Euler characteristic tools for topological data analysis.
-Hacquard Olympio and Lebovici Vadim Journal of Machine Learning Research.
-2024
+Journal of Machine Learning Research, 25:1-39, (2024).

+5. Wasserman Larry.
 Topological data analysis.
-Wasserman Larry
-Annual Review of Statistics and Its Application 2018
+Annual Review of Statistics and its Application, 5:501-532 (2017).

-A universal null-distribution for topological data analysis.
-Bobrowski Omer and Skraba Primoz Scientific Reports.
-Nature Publishing Group UK London 2023

 ### <a id="ukraine"> Ukrainian Math Day in Evry Paris-Saclay